wiedymi/mediabunny/docs/guide/reading-media-files.md

 ## Reading media data

-Mediakit has the concept of *media sinks*, which are the way to read media data from an `InputTrack`.
+Mediabunny has the concept of *media sinks*, which are the way to read media data from an `InputTrack`.
 Media sinks differ in their API and in their level of abstraction, meaning you can pick whichever sink best fits your use case.

 See [Media sinks](./media-sinks) for a full list of sinks.